Counselling Services Students in Distress; Faculty’s Role

 Students in Distress; Faculty’s Role

-At one time or another, everyone experiences unhappiness or depression.
-The “blues” are common and usually don’t last long, but certain patterns of behaviour over a period of time can indicate something is wrong and professional help may be needed.
+At one point or another, everyone experiences low mood and sadness in life.
+The “blues” are common and usually don’t last long, but certain patterns of behaviour over an extended period of time can indicate that something is wrong and professional help may be needed.
 Behaviours that indicate emotional distress aren’t always disruptive to the classroom.
-However, faculty members are in a unique position to observe the patterns a student’s actions suggest.
-Some behaviours that may not be disruptive, but may indicate a need for help, are:
+However, faculty members have the opportunity to share a unique bond with students where they can use their observation skills to identify when a student needs referral for counselling.
+Below mentioned are some common indicators that may not necessarily be disruptive, but may suggest a need for professional help:

 • A change from consistently good grades to poor performance or serious problems with grades